karmab/kcli-ztp/docs/index.md

 During the deployment, you can use typical openshift troubleshooting:

 1. Connect to the bootstrap vm with `virsh list` and `virsh console $BOOTSTRAP_VM`
-2. Connect to it using `ssh core@172.22.0.2` (You need to wait for the ironic containers to start for this to work).
+2. Connect to it using `ssh core@172.22.0.2` (Wait for the ironic containers to start for this to work).
 3. Review bootstrap logs using the command showed upon connecting to the bootstrap vm.

 Once ironic has started on the bootstrap vm, you can also check with the following command the progress of the provisioning of the masters with the following (which makes use of the definition found in */root/clouds.yaml*)